inpex/ioBroker.dmxface/README.md

 The communication protocoll used is the DMXface ACTIVE SEND protocoll.

 ## Setup the DMXface
-This IObroker adapter uses the DMXface ACTIVE SEND protocoll to communicate.<br>
 To configure the DMXface controller, you need the 'DMXface Console' downloadable at www.dmxface.at.<br>
 After connecting by USB you can access and change the controllers setup und network settings as well programm the controller.<br>